 Each new song is built using the same modular components as the other songs of its time and place, the way that all humans share the same genetic toolkit.
 My sister and I are like two different songs from the same album by the same band.
 My cousins are like songs on different albums by bands with overlapping members.
-Here’s a diagram of my entire extended family – parent/child relationships are green and spouse/partner relationships are red.

 The ancestry of music is more complicated than the ancestry of humans.
 A better model for music is the evolution of microbes, with a lot of horizontal gene transfer happening.
 Biologists use the term “gene cassettes” to describe the semi-self-contained hunks of DNA that bacteria swap back and forth.
 The analogy to music fans spreading memes by passing tapes around couldn’t be any more perfect.